 Monica Chulewicz is a Polish-American artist who was born and raised in New York.
-She is a printmaker, papercutter, and fiber artist, who uses found, vintage material.
+She is a printmaker and fiber artist who uses found, vintage material.
 Her themes of mortality, fragility, and disability are heavily based off of her experiences living with several progressive and chronic illnesses.
-She received a Wynn Newhouse Award in 2017, and the Grand Prize Award for the VSA Young Emerging Artist program in 2016.
+She received an Anton Yelchin Foundation Artist’s Grant in 2019, the Grand Prize Emerging Young Artist Award from the Kennedy Center in 2016, a Wynn Newhouse Award in 2017, grants from the IACA and Reimagine End of Life New York City, and more.
 She has earned a BFA in Art with minors in Art History and Psychology from Adelphi University, and was awarded The Peter Paone Award for Excellence in Works on Paper in 2013.
 She frequently shows in New York, as well as throughout the country.
 She continues to live and work in New York.